Lickety-Splat

 Lickety-Splat is a 1961 Warner Bros.
-Looney Tunes theatrical animated short directed by Chuck Jones.
+Looney Tunes theatrical animated short directed by Chuck Jones and Abe Levitow.
 The short was released on June 3, 1961, and stars Wile E. Coyote and the Road Runner.
+The title is a play on the expression "lickety-split", meaning as fast as possible.

 Plot

-Introduction: Wile E. Coyote, standing on the road, pulls out an arrow-shaped sign saying "Coyote" and another saying "Apetitius Giganticus".
+Wile E. Coyote, standing on the road, pulls out an arrow-shaped sign saying "Coyote" and another saying "Apetitius Giganticus".
 The Road Runner speeds by with a Beep-beep and ruffles the coyote's fur.
 Wile flips the signs to read "Road-Runner" and "Fastius Tasty-us", and winds up his legs, followed by his body, and chases the Road Runner.
 When the Road Runner sees the Coyote chasing him, he taunts him and gears into superspeed (leaving a "TOING!" in his wake).
 This causes the road to roll up, a tunnel to turn inside-out, and a bridge to compress itself as he puts his would-be predator far behind.
 Wile E. stops short of the chasm from the latter, panting, and two light bulbs appearing in place of his eyes signal his new-found idea.